 How do I help a grieving friend?

-It’s so hard to know what to say or do, this short video by Megan Devine is really helpful (skip the advert) –
+It’s so hard to know what to say or do, this short video by Megan Devine is really helpful (you can skip the advert)

-The Bereavement Trust – free helpline 0800 435 455 (6pm to 10pm every day) offering support and practical advice about bereavement.
+The Bereavement Trust – The Bereavement Trust offer support and practical advice about bereavement.
+They run a free helpline service, call 0800 435 455 (6pm to 10pm every day).

 Is it ok to post on social media?